opalmeira/Monkeypox_Analysis/README.md

 Input file: Monkeypox.zip/Monkepox.csv

 The Monkeypox dataset was downloaded from https://www.kaggle.com/datasets/hanzlanawaz/monkeypox-outbreak?resource=download Monkeypox is an infectious disease caused by orthopoxvirus.
 In May of 2022 there was an oubreak of the disease.
-According to the World Health Organization, this is the first time that many monkeypox cases and clusters have been reported concurrently in non-endemic and endemic countries in widely disparate geographical area (WHO).
+According to the World Health Organization(WHO), this is the first time that many monkeypox cases and clusters have been reported concurrently in non-endemic and endemic countries in widely disparate geographical area (WHO).
 Thus, it is important to understand the course of the disease.

 The script was written in R version 3.6.3 (2020-02-29).
 It manipulates a dataset of monkeypox cases registered around the world and does some statistical analysis in order to answer the following questions: